 Another aspect of Bishop is a great urban art walk.
-There are also almost two dozen murals scattered throughout downtown Bishop that document the region’s history – the Bishop Bakery from 1922, John Muir Wilderness, and a portrait of Father Crowley.
+Almost two dozen murals throughout downtown Bishop document the region’s history – the Bishop Bakery from 1922, John Muir Wilderness, and a portrait of Father Crowley.

-One of the newer installations is a ten by fifteen-foot natural history mural of 421 sculpted ceramic tiles and mosaic, created by 216 local community members.
+One of the newer installations is a ten-by-fifteen-foot natural history mural of 421 sculpted ceramic tiles and mosaics created by 216 local community members.